Introduction to Performance Appraisal

 The history of performance appraisal is quite brief.
 Its roots in the early 20th century can be traced to Taylor's pioneering Time and Motion studies.
 But this is not very helpful, for the same may be said about almost everything in the field of modern human resources management.

-As a distinct and formal management procedure used in the evaluation of work performance, appraisal really dates from the time of the Second World War - not more than 60 years ago.
+As a distinct and formal management procedure used in the evaluation of work performance, appraisal really dates from the time of the Second World War, about seventy years ago.

-Yet in a broader sense, the practice of appraisal is a very ancient art.
+Yet in a broader sense, the practice of performance appraisal is an ancient art.
 In the scale of things historical, it might well lay claim to being the world's second oldest profession!

 There is, says Dulewicz (1989), "... a basic human tendency to make judgements about those one is working with, as well as about oneself."
 Appraisal, it seems, is both inevitable and universal.
-In the absence of a carefully structured system of appraisal, people will tend to judge the work performance of others, including subordinates, naturally, informally and arbitrarily.
+In the absence of a structured system, people will tend to judge the work performance of others, including subordinates, informally and arbitrarily.

-is little chance of ensuring that the judgements made
+system of appraisal, there is little if any chance of ensuring that such judgements

 consideration, if any, was given to the developmental

 possibilities of appraisal.
 If was felt that a cut in